dymmond/lilya/docs/lifespan.md

 ### Lilya on_startup and on_shutdown

-Since the annoucement of Starlette that `on_startup` and `on_shutdown` would be removed after the the release 1.0 in favour of `lifespan`, Lilya decided to follow through since it is 100% compatible with it.

-Despite the deprecation of those fields, Lilya has an underlying implementation that **will allow** the `on_startup` and `on_shutdown` to still exist even after this deprecation from Starlette.

-**Does this mean that Lilya will have to maintain its own events?** No, despite allowing `on_startup` and `on_shutdown` to exist in the same way it does now, the underlying implementation changed.

 If you pass an `on_startup` and an `on_shutdown` parameters intead of the `lifespan`, Lilya will **automatically generate the async context manager** for you and pass it to the `lifespan` internally for you.

-This way Lilya assures 100% compatibility with Starlette and still maintains the same "look and feel" as before.

 **You can use on_startup/on_shutdown and lifespan but not both at the same time**.